objectlab/ObjectlabPartyVisualization/bar/README.md

 ### The Animated Layout

-To auto-position and animate the people I am using [d3.layout.force](https://github.com/mbostock/d3/wiki/Force-Layout#force) which constructs a force-directed layout implementing concepts of attraction/repulsion, friction, proximity, charge and gravity along with others.
-These are all the ingredients needed to accomplish the animation we are looking for.
+To auto-position and animate the people I am using [d3.layout.force](https://github.com/mbostock/d3/wiki/Force-Layout#force) which constructs a force-directed layout and does all of the complicated math for us to simulate attraction/repulsion, friction, proximity, charge and gravity along with others.
+These are all the ingredients needed to accomplish what we need.

  ```javascript
 // configure the force layout